 Ardis was born in Vancouver, BC, spending her childhood exploring the West Coast and fostering a love for the outdoors.
 Ardis has worked primarily as an Environmental Field Technician in BC and Alberta working for different levels of Government and Non-Profit organizations over the past five years.

 This is Ardis’ first year working for Current Environmental and she couldn’t be more excited to live and work in the Comox Valley.
 Ardis brings her GIS mapping, impressive knowledge of terrestrial and marine species, and passions for conservation ecology and ecosystem restoration to the Current Environmental team.
 When not in the office, Ardis can be found mountain biking, rock climbing, trail running, or skiing.

 Caitlin O’Neill, B.A.Sc., ER Grad

-Caitlin is the newest member of the Current team.
-She completed an undergraduate degree from the University of Guelph in Biology and Geography, and graduated from the Ecosystem Restoration post-graduate program at Niagara College in 2013.
+Caitlin completed an undergraduate degree from the University of Guelph in Biology and Geography and graduated from the Ecosystem Restoration post-graduate program at Niagara College in 2013.
 Over the past five years, Caitlin’s work as a sea kayak guide has taken her to several countries, including New Zealand, Chile, and the Bahamas.
-Out of all of these places, her four seasons of guiding and living on Quadra Island have been the most influential.
+Of all of these places, her four seasons of guiding and living on Quadra Island have been the most influential.

 Caitlin has experience in riparian zone restoration, ecological land classification surveying, fish salvage and construction monitoring, GIS-based mapping, and water quality monitoring.
 In her spare time, Caitlin enjoys kayaking, rock climbing, mountain biking, playing guitar, and learning to pluck a mean banjo.